Keeping kids engaged and motivated can be challenging, even for the best teachers.

 Want to get started?

 Head on over to my free resource library and find some games to add to your classroom collection.

 Want to know more about me?

-- I have been teaching for 30 years now.
-While I’m no longer in the classroom, I do tutor.
+- I've been teaching for 30 years now.
+While I'm no longer in the classroom, I do tutor.
 My focus is on children with learning difficulties and, of course, I use plenty of games to make the session fun.

-- I am married to a wonderful man and have two beautiful children who are now young adults.
+- I'm married to a wonderful man and have two beautiful children who are now young adults.